zapier/zapier-platform/docs/cli.md

 The following is a non-exhaustive list of current limitations and may be supported in the future:

+- `zapier invoke auth refresh` to refresh the auth data in `.env`

 - Hook triggers, including REST hook subscribe/unsubscribe

 - Line items

 - Output hydration

 - File upload

 - Dynamic dropdown pagination

 - Function-based connection label

 - Buffered create actions

 - Search-or-create actions

 - Search-powered fields

 - Field choices

 - autoRefresh for OAuth2 and session auth

 **Arguments**
 * `actionType` | The action type you want to invoke.
 * `actionKey` | The trigger/action key you want to invoke.
-If ACTIONTYPE is "auth", this can be "label", "refresh", "start", or "test".
+If ACTIONTYPE is "auth", this can be "label", "start", or "test".

 **Flags**
 * `-i, --inputData` | The input data to pass to the action.
 Must be a JSON-encoded object.
 The data can be passed from the command directly like '{"key": "value"}', read from a file like @file.json, or read from stdin like @-.